 1/2 c. frozen pineapple and mango pieces

 Put all ingredients in the blender.
 Blend until smooth.
 Pour into glass and enjoy.

 Note: I tried this smoothie using both frozen banana pieces and a banana straight from the fruit bowl.
 Either way works.
 If your banana is not frozen, you may need to add a couple of ice cubes before blending to get a good consistency.

 This yummy Tropical Smoothie definitely whisked us away from winter and onto a tropical beach.

 It would make a delicious breakfast or a healthy snack.

-The next time you want to experience the tropics, just blend up a Tropical Smoothie, grab a straw, sit back, and let your mind take you away to the beach.
+So, the next time you want to experience the tropics, just blend up a Tropical Smoothie, grab a straw, sit back, and let your mind take you away to the beach.

 You may also enjoy one of these delicious snack ideas: